lucapette/passata/README.md

 ## What is this?

 `passata` is a small application for the pomodoro technique.
-I'm using it as a playground to learn more about modern frontend technologies.
+I'm using it as a playground to learn more about React.js and its eco-system.

 # License